-Two meetings have been held this year, on January 31 and June 5th.
+Two firm water customer meetings were held in 2014 - on January 31 and June 5.
 The meetings included continuing discussions of the water supply outlook and drought response measures.
+Customers were also told that they could update their pro rata baseline to include 2013 growth.
 Other topics included a discussion on the update of the LCRA water conservation plan and possible rate increases.
-Those customers that received a growth modification in the reference year were notified of the opportunity to update their pro rata plans to include 2013 growth.